 Some baby cry monitors can be added to your alerting system for the deaf.
 For some, these do require purchasing multiple devices to get a complete operating system.
 These options can include a flashing light or vibrating notifications.

-• It can pick up noises at a certain volume range.
+- It can pick up noises in a certain volume range.

 Sonic Alert Baby Cry Signaler